ITB-ProtMet/eppi/README.md

  - [jinja2](http://jinja.pocoo.org/),
  - [cython](http://cython.org).

+To run EPPI you can type:

+    make.py run

 To manage tests in EPPI (not yet Functional regrettably) we use [nosetests](https://nose.readthedocs.org/en/latest/).
 I could run the `make.py`